24 October 2023 | By Shaun Farrow

 1 January 2021 | By Chris Thomas

 Undoubtedly, last year will be remembered as the year of the Covid-19 pandemic.
 Bringing disruption to our daily lives, the race to work from home dramatically changed the online space at an exponential rate.

 And technology was the saving grace, with organisations moving their interactions online to keep communications and services up and running.
-Yet, whilst we rightly praise technology, challenges have arisen as a result of the quick and widespread adoption of remote working – something many are referring to as a global Cyber Pandemic.
+Yet, while we rightly praise technology, challenges have arisen as a result of the quick and widespread adoption of remote working — something many are referring to as a cyber pandemic.

 In early 2020, we saw a surge in sophisticated phishing scams, ransomware and DDoS attacks, with many using the latest headlines as clickbait.
 And with more services moving online, business security perimeters have shifted once again.
 Where traditional IT used to be sufficient in protecting a business working from a stable location, it was no longer enough to defend remote workers outside the existing security boundaries.
 Now, with many people still working from home, and the roll-out of new vaccines expected to be leveraged in future scams, we’re unlikely to see these attacks decrease any time soon.

 Events such as a pandemic often act as a catalyst for long-lasting change.
 For organisations who adopted new technology, it’s crucial to understand the risks that come with your new IT environment and how to protect your business.
 Here are some key considerations…